Strolling the grounds of the Wat Dhammararam Cambodian Buddhist Temple, which features more than 90 hand-carved statues

 Alive with museums, festivals and events

-Surrounded by rich agriculture and the award-winning Lodi wine appellation, Stockton is home to year-round farmers markets, fruit stands and nearby wine tasting.
-The city is famous for the Stockton Asparagus Festival, held for the past three decades during the last weekend in April.
-Stockton is also home to dozens of multi-cultural, family-friendly festivals year-round.
+Surrounded by rich agriculture and the award-winning Lodi wine appellation, Stockton is home to year-round farmers' markets, fruit stands and nearby wine tasting.
+Home to dozens of multi-cultural, family-friendly festivals year-round, the city is famous for the Stockton Asparagus Festival, held for the past three decades during the last weekend in April.
 Pair all of that with great dining and shopping, and you’ve got a fun weekend!

 Top 5 Must-See Attractions

 1. The Haggin Museum – The museum houses the finest collection of European art in the Central Valley, as well as abundant local history exhibits.
-The Haggin Museum has been referred to by Sunset magazine as “one of the unsung gems of California.”
-Its art collection features works by such noted 19th-century painters as Albert Bierstadt, Rosa Bonheur and William-Adolphe Bouguereau, as well as many other American and European artists.
+Called “one of the unsung gems of California” by Sunset magazine, its art collection features works by noted 19th-century painters such as Albert Bierstadt, Rosa Bonheur and William-Adolphe Bouguereau, as well as many other American and European artists.

-2. Wat Dharmararam Cambodian Buddhist Temple – The temple is home to more than 50 hand-carved, bejeweled and painted statues that tower above visitors.
+2. Wat Dhammararam Cambodian Buddhist Temple – The temple is home to more than 50 hand-carved, bejeweled and painted statues that tower above visitors.
 The vibrant statues tell the story of Buddha and the Cambodian faith.
 The largest statue on the grounds is the reclining Buddha, which is more than 50 feet long.
-There is nothing else like it in California!

-3. Pixie Woods Children’s Fairyland – A family favorite for decades, Pixie Woods is three acres of fun for children that features a carousel, pirate ship, train and riverboat.
-Many themed play areas keep the little ones busy for hours.
+3. Pixie Woods Children’s Fairyland – A family favorite for decades, Pixie Woods is 1.2 hectares of fun for children that features a carousel, pirate ship, train and riverboat.
+Many themed play areas keep little ones busy for hours.
 The grounds are beautifully maintained, creating a whimsical, forest-like feel.

-4. Downtown Stockton Waterfront – Leading to more than 1,000 miles of Delta waterways, the waterfront is home to many of Stockton’s finest attractions—the Stockton Arena, Stockton “Banner Island” Ballpark and a full-service waterfront hotel on the shores of the Stockton Channel.
-The water is also home to the new Stockton Marina and promenade, as well as the Weber Point Events Center, which hosts many of Stockton’s favorite events, including the Stockton Asparagus Festival.
+4. Downtown Stockton Waterfront – Leading to more than 1,600 kilometers of Delta waterways, the waterfront is home to many of Stockton’s finest attractions—the Stockton Arena, Stockton “Banner Island” Ballpark and a full-service waterfront hotel on the shores of the Stockton Channel.
+The water is also home to the Stockton Marina and promenade, as well as the Weber Point Events Center, which hosts many of the city's popular events, including the Stockton Asparagus Festival.

 5. Bob Hope (Fox) Theatre – One of only two public theaters in the world named after the late entertainer, the Bob Hope Theatre is a 2,042-seat historic Fox California theater built in 1930.
-Recently completely renovated, the Bob Hope is home to a refurbished Morton organ, which plays for groups and special events.
-Docent-led tours are available throughout the year, and the theater is host to many concerts, comedians and world-class family entertainment acts.
+Recently completely renovated, the Bob Hope is home to a refurbished Morton organ, which is played for groups and special events.
+Docent-led tours are available throughout the year, and the theater hosts concerts, comedians and world-class family entertainment acts.